Lfd4/dodocker/README.md

 1. Easy install

-Run `eval $(docker run nawork/dodocker alias)` inside the dodocker directory.
+Run `eval $(docker run nawork/dodocker dodocker alias)` inside the dodocker directory.
 This will provide you with the command `dodocker` which is an alias that will call docker run nawork/dodocker
 2. Building your own dodocker

 Check out dodocker from github.
 In the dodocker directory run `docker build -t nawork/dodocker .`.
-After building is complete activate the alias with `eval $(docker run nawork/dodocker alias)`
+After building is complete activate the alias with `eval $(docker run nawork/dodocker dodocker alias)`
 3. Install dodocker as a python package

 Please consulte the README.md file in the example directory.
 This is a complete setup